Łukasz Gikiewicz

-Łukasz Szymon Gikiewicz (born 26 October 1987) is a Polish professional footballer who plays as a striker for IV liga Masovia club Mazur Karczew.
+Łukasz Szymon Gikiewicz (born 26 October 1987) is a Polish professional footballer who plays as a striker.

 Career

 Born in Olsztyn, Gikiewicz is youth exponent of Warmia Olsztyn.
 In March 2009, he moved to Polonia Bytom on two-and-a-half-year contract from Unia Janikowo.
 In August 2009, he moved to ŁKS Łódź on a one-year deal.
 In the summer 2010, he joined Śląsk Wrocław on a four-year contract deal.
 On 27 June 2013, he signed a contract with Cypriot side Omonia.

 In March 2014, Gikiewicz signed for Kazakhstan Premier League side FC Tobol.

 After spells at Cypriot football clubs Omonia and AEL Limassol, Gikiewicz signed a one-and-a-half-year deal with Levski Sofia in February 2015.
 On 27 February 2015, he scored on his official A PFG debut, an 8–0 home rout against Haskovo.
 In April 2015, he was frozen out of the first team after a conflict with manager Stoycho Stoev.

 On 5 August 2019, Gikiewicz made his debut for Romanian side FCSB in a 1–2 loss away from home against Astra Giurgiu.

 On 21 August 2021, Gikiewicz joined Indian Super League side Chennaiyin on a one-year deal.

 On 16 March 2023, he returned to Poland to join regional league club Szturm Junikowo Poznań.
 Soon after Szturm started experiencing financial difficulties, with players reporting not receiving payments in a timely manner.
 In the midst of that, Gikiewicz left the club in order to join IV liga side KTS Weszło.